Street priority & map

 Generally, back lane plowing happens concurrent to P1 and P2 operations, though not necessarily at the same time as any given lane’s respective front street.
 During extended periods of mild weather, additional back lane plowing may be necessary to reduce rutting and improve drainage.

-View the snow clearing status map
+View the snow clearing map